kapouer/express-dom-pdf/README.md

 ## Options

-These settings can be changed globally:
+These settings can be changed globally, or for each instance.

 - timeout: max time to wait for page load to finish (default 30000)
 - pdfx: file path for the pdfx postscript template